 - 2. The District will distribute information to bargaining unit employees concerning the benefits and provisions of its Internal Revenue Code section 125 Plan. - 3.
 Part-time employees whose assignment is half time or greater at the work site shall receive a full contribution toward the fringe benefit package specified above. - 4.
-A full year of service to the District shall entitle an employee to a full year's benefits. - B. An employee covered by this Agreement who retires from the District after having served in the District for thirty (30) years or attaining the age of fifty-five (55) with ten (10) years of consecutive service to the District or who is certified by STRS as totally disabled and who has completed ten (10) or more consecutive years of service shall receive the same benefits full-time employees receive.
+A full year of service to the District shall entitle an employee to a full year's benefits. - B. An employee covered by this Agreement who retires from the District after having served in the District for thirty (30) years or attaining the age of fifty-five (55) with ten (10) years of consecutive service to the District, or who is certified by STRS as totally disabled and who has completed ten (10) or more consecutive years of service shall receive the comprehensive group health and welfare package consisting of (a) medical coverage that is currently described by SISC as "PBC 90-A \$20" (\$100/\$300 deductible, \$20 office visit co-pay, and 90-10 co-insurance with a \$300 co-insurance maximum per individual) including prescription coverage (Rx G \$7/\$25/\$14-\$60), behavioral health is now a component of the Anthem Blue Cross package, (b) dental coverage Delta Dental Plan \$1,500 (annual cap of \$1,500), and (c) vision coverage VSP Vision Plan B with a \$10/\$25 co-pay.1.
+This benefit applies until the age of sixty-five (65), or until the employee becomes eligible for other benefits (i.e., Social Security, Medicare A & B, etc.), whichever is sooner. - 2.
+The term "eligible" shall mean the age at which the person may apply for other benefits.

-- 1. This benefit applies until the age of sixty-five (65), or until the employee becomes eligible for other benefits (i.e., Social Security, Medicare A & B, etc.), whichever is sooner. - 2.
-The term "eligible" shall mean the age at which the person may apply for other benefits. - C. The District shall provide all retirees or other appropriately qualified individuals with the opportunity to continue health and welfare benefits as provided by COBRA or other applicable state or federal law through premiums payment to the District. - D. The District will provide the opportunity for all retirees and eligible spouses to purchase the Medicare Supplement Plan, with the retiree paying all benefit costs to the District in accordance with its regulations and as long as the carrier permits. - E. The parties agree to implement the provisions of AB 256, which permits unit members employed prior to April 1, 1986, to make "matching" contribution for Medicare coverage. - F. The District shall provide the opportunity for bargaining unit members to participate in a flexible benefit plan.
-Fees charged by the provider shall be paid by the participating employee. - G. The parties recognize that premiums may be increased effective October 1, 2015; if there is an increase and if the parties have not yet reached agreement by October 1, 2015 then, in that event, the District will pay one-half the actual increase and unit members will pay one-half the actual increase through deduction from their salary warrants, unless and until negotiated otherwise.
-This does not preclude negotiations for retroactive increases in the District's rate of premium contribution.

-H. District and Association representatives, along with representatives from other employee organizations who so choose, will form a Health Insurance Cost Containment Committee ("Committee") for the purpose of reviewing current plans, benefits, and carriers and exploring options which may reduce the costs, or rates of increase in costs, in the District's health insurance programs.
-The committee shall have the authority to review variations on current plans, new plans or new approaches such as a Joint Trust.
+- C. The District shall provide all retirees or other appropriately qualified individuals with the opportunity to continue health and welfare benefits as provided by COBRA or other applicable state or federal law through premiums payment to the District. - D. The District will provide the opportunity for all retirees and eligible spouses to purchase the Medicare Supplement Plan, with the retiree paying all benefit costs to the District in accordance with its regulations and as long as the carrier permits. - E. The parties agree to implement the provisions of AB 256, which permits unit members employed prior to April 1, 1986, to make "matching" contribution for Medicare coverage. - F. The District shall provide the opportunity for bargaining unit members to participate in a flexible benefit plan.
+Fees charged by the provider shall be paid by the participating employee. - G. District and DATA shall have equal representation, not to exceed a total of six (6) members to form a Health Benefit Committee ("Committee").
+The purpose of the committee will be reviewing current plans, benefits, and carriers and exploring options which may reduce the costs, or rates of increase in costs, in the District's health insurance programs.
+The committee shall have the authority to review variations on current plans, designate different plans for member choice, and develop new plans or new approaches such as a Joint Trust.
+Actions, decisions, and recommendations of the committee will be reached by a majority of the committee.
 The Committee shall make recommendations to the parties' negotiating teams.
 This agreement reflects the parties' understanding that the cost of health insurance is an ongoing part of employee compensation, that such cost should be reflected in the District's budget planning and will impact the amount of money otherwise available for salary adjustments.